gcr/swarm/README.md

 - `ffmpeg -i WORKUNIT -vcodec h264 output-WORKUNIT.mp4`
 - `ffmpeg -i WORKUNIT output-WORKUNIT.ogg`

-For each command line, `WORKUNIT` becomes the name of each workunit.
+For each command line, `WORKUNIT` becomes the name of each workunit;
+here, the filename of a video to convert.
 Command lines are arbitrary shell scripts; you can use piping or redirection or whatever else.

 Writing the swarm script
 ------------------------